apache/spark/docs/concepts.rst

 Queues
 ======

-When using the CeleryExecutor, the celery queues that tasks are sent to can be specified. ``queue`` is an attribute of BaseOperator, so any task can be assigned to any queue.
+When using the CeleryExecutor, the Celery queues that tasks are sent to can be specified. ``queue`` is an attribute of BaseOperator, so any task can be assigned to any queue.
 The default queue for the environment is defined in the ``airflow.cfg``'s ``celery -> default_queue``.
 This defines